MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 functions and lifted into the query algebra.

 ## Filtering

+There are query operations which cannot be lifted from Julia functions.
+We've met a few already, including the identity (`It`) and query composition (`>>`).
+There are many others involving filtering, aggregation, grouping, and paging.

 The `Filter` combinator has one parameter, a predicate query that, for each input element, decides if this element should be included